 Is there a free consultation?

 We reserve four time slots each Thursday in our Seattle office for a one hour comprehensive client consultation at no charge.
 These slots become available a week in advance and can be scheduled on the phone or through this site.
 These free consultations are staffed on a rotation which means the client is not choosing a particular attorney.

-For an initial consultation with a particular attorney, or at a particular time or location, the charge is $200.
+For an initial consultation with a particular attorney, or at a particular time or location, the charge is $200 - $250, depending on the attorney.
 This includes follow-up phone calls.
 We can usually schedule you within 24 hours.
 All available options will be discussed.

 Do you charge for phone calls and e-mail exchanges?